-Juniper twig blight is characterized by the die back of the terminal growth on an afflicted evergreen plant.
+Juniper twig blight is characterized by the dieback of the terminal growth of an afflicted evergreen plant.
 The foliage will turn light green, reddish brown, or even dark gray and the dead tissue will gradually creep into the central foliage of the plant.
 The fungi will eventually produce tiny black fruiting bodies that appear three to four weeks after infection.
 The new tissue is the most often infected with juniper twig blight and symptoms show up approximately two weeks later.

-Fungus reproduces from spores, which can be born on wind or cling to animals and clothes but are more often moved via water.
-During the wet spring the fungus is most active and can be spread by splashing water, droplets carried in the air, and introduced into damaged or cut wood.
+The fungus reproduces from spores, which can be born on wind or cling to animals and clothes but are more often moved via water.
+During the wet spring, the fungus is most active and can be spread by splashing water, droplets carried in the air, and introduced into damaged or cut wood.
 Phomopsis can attack the juniper in spring, summer, and in fall.
-Any material that contracts the fungus in fall will show symptoms in spring.
+Any material that contracts the fungus in the fall will show symptoms in spring.

 Phomopsis Twig Blight

 Phomopsis, the most common form of juniper twig blight, can progress to girdle young branches and prevent water and nutrients from reaching the ends of the growth.
 It may move into main branches and cause cankers which are the open areas of tissue in woody plant material.
 This form of juniper twig blight will produce fruiting bodies called pycnidia that can be found at the base of dead foliage.

 Juniper Twig Blight Prevention

-Good twig blight control starts with good clean up practices.
+Good twig blight control starts with good clean-up practices.
 Sterilization of cutting implements will also help prevent the spread of the fungus.
-Fungi is spread via spores which can adhere to equipment or overwinter in dropped foliage and plant material.
+Fungi are spread via spores that can adhere to equipment or overwinter in dropped foliage and plant material.
 Rake up any debris under your juniper and prune out diseased foliage tips.
 Sterilize the cutting implement between cuts with a ten percent bleach and water solution.
 Cut out infected material when the twigs are dry to minimize the spread of the fungal spores.